Kollate/Truegit/docs/docs/create-a-blog.md

 ## Adding a new blog

 Adding a new blog is simple.
-Simply install the [Github App](https://bit.ly/3GyRCBG) and give it access to the repository where your blog lives (a repository with `truegit.yaml` file).
-You can find your Truegit app inside Settings > Applications in your Github dashboard.
+Make sure that you install the [Github App](https://bit.ly/3GyRCBG) and give it access to the repository where your blog lives (a repository with `truegit.yaml` file).
+Once you do that, you can add the repository to Treugit in the dashboard.

 ## App Permissions